brandonchastain/HaloMods/CE/HowToMod.md

 When you're satisfied with your halo_tag_test.exe testing, compile a map file for the real game to use.

-1. Run `BuildMap.ps1 levels\test\yourlevel\yourlevel`, providing the path to your modded scenario (without the file extension).
+1. Run `CompileMap.ps1 levels\test\yourlevel\yourlevel`, providing the path to your modded scenario (without the file extension).
 2. The compiled .map file will be generated in `modtools\maps`.

 ### 2. Apply a map to MCC (*note the risks)

-> Note: BEFORE doing this, the script will back up your MCC maps using .\BackupMaps.ps1.
+> Note: BEFORE doing this, the script will back up your MCC maps using .\BackupGameData.ps1.
 You'll need to restore them before you jump back in to matchmaking.

 1. Run `ApplyMap.ps1 levels\test\yourlevel\yourlevel beavercreek` to override the ps1tle creek map with your modded map.
 You can now play on the map.
 2. Open MCC __with anti-cheat disabled__ to play the map on customs (only matters for host).
-3. You can restore the maps to their original state by running `RestoreMaps.ps1`.
+3. You can restore the maps to their original state by running `RestoreGameData.ps1`.
 Make sure to do this before playing the game with anti-cheat enabled.

 > Note: ALWAYS disable anti-cheat when testing your mods in MCC!
 If you get banned it's not my fault!

 ## Halo Modding 401: Publishing your mod to Steam Workshop

-1. Create a folder under /published/ with the mod name.
+1. Create a folder under `published\` with the mod name.
-2. Create folders for /images/, /multiplayer/, and /maps/
+2. Create 3 child folders under that: `images\`, `multiplayer\`, and `maps\`
-3. Copy your modded .map file from `\modtools\maps\` into the new `/published/maps/` folder.
-4. Open Excission (mod upload tool), make sure you add the  /published/ folder under configuration.
+3. Open Excission (mod upload tool), make sure you add the  \published\ folder under configuration.
-5. Use Excission to create the new mod entry, add the map to it, and upload.
+4. Use Excission to create the new mod entry, save.
+Then, add the map to it, save again.
+5. Copy your modded .map file from `\modtools\maps\` into the new `\published\maps\` folder.
+6. Go back to Excission, now you can upload the mod.

-6. You should see the mod in Steam Workshop now.
-It will be private by default and only visible by you.
+You should see the mod in Steam Workshop now.
+It will be private by default and only visible to you until you change that.

 ## Notes for modeling levels in Blender